 Since 1903, YWCA Central Alabama has been responding to the needs of women and families.
 Those services are offered by providing child care and after-school enrichment programs for homeless children, affordable housing for families and seniors, a full array of domestic violence services and outreach programs for social justice issues.
 Partnering with AmeriCorps through Serve Alabama and the Corporation for National and Community Service, the YWCA and its partner agencies have been able to further change the lives of people in need and reshape the fabric of our community.

 Recruiting for the 2015-2016 term and plan to fill all positions by August 3, 2015.
-For more information on the YWCA’s “Building Communities, Bettering Lives" AmeriCorps program click here to start the process.
+For more information on the YWCA's "Building Communities, Bettering Lives" AmeriCorps program click here to start the process.
 Interested parties should apply right away because we fill positions as we meet qualified applicants.
-To learn more about AmeriCorps contact Angela Moore at email firstname.lastname@example.org.
-Click here for the AmeriCorps portal.
+To learn more about AmeriCorps contact Angela Moore at email email@example.com.